Abd al-Rahman Mowakket: Background

 He was born in 1946 in Aleppo city.
-He studied there and graduated from the Teachers postgraduate institute with a "good" degree.
+He studied there and graduated with a "good" degree from the Teachers' postgraduate institute.
 In 1960 he started practicing fine arts, drawing, and sculpture.
 In 1965 he started his studies of Fine Arts by personal study through a big collection of Fine Art techniques and sciences literature.
 In 1970 he started his actual artistic activities on the country level with a series of personal, group, and official exhibitions.
 In 1976 he devoted himself to the Fine Arts by practicing it in his own atelier (workshop) and he began to teach Sculpture in the Fine Arts Centre in Aleppo.
 In 1980 he went to Italy and studied nude sculpture at the Rome Academy of Fine Art.
-In Rome he was introduced to the artistic movement in Rome and to the most important works of art in the squares and the museums of Italy.
+In Rome, he was introduced to the artistic movement in Rome and to the most important works of art in the squares and the museums of Italy.
 Also, he exhibited his work in an exhibition in Rome.
-In 1982 he returned to Syria and began to execute large number of sculpture works and started to prepare a good number of studies of monumental statues in the favour of many local squares.
-In 1984 he started to execute a large number of monumental statues in the squares of city of Aleppo, which he continues to this day.
+In 1982 he returned to Syria and began to execute a large number of sculpture works and started to prepare a good number of studies of monumental statues in the favour of many local squares.
+In 1984 he began to execute a large number of monumental statues in the squares of the city of Aleppo, which he continues to this day.
 He also presented many statues which have been presented in personal and group exhibitions.
+He moved to Turkey in 2014 where he shifted his artwork to painting and he had three exhibitions in Mersin, Tarsus and Adana between 2015 and 2016.
+He died in Gaziantep in Turkey on the 5th of May 2023 and was buried there.